Manishearth/manishearth.github.io/source/drafts/ffi.md

 So, first off the bat, I'll mention that when integrating Rust into a C++ codebase, you want to _avoid_ having integrations as tight as Stylo.
 Don't do what we did; make your Rust component mostly self-contained so that you just have to maintain something like ten FFI functions for interacting with it.
+If this is possible to do, you should do it and your life will be _much_ easier.
+Pick a clean API boundary, define a straightforward API, use cbindgen or bindgen if necessary without any tricks, and you should be good to go.

 That said, sometimes you _have_ to have gnarly integrations, and this blog post is for those use cases.
-These techniques mostly use bindgen for implementation, however you can potentially use them with hand-rolled bindings as well.
+These techniques mostly use bindgen in their examples, however you can potentially use them with hand-rolled bindings or another tool as well.
 If you're at this level of complexity, however, the potential for mistakes in the hand-rolled bindings is probably not worth it.

-_Note from 2021: [cxx] is probably a better tool for many of the use cases here, though some of the techniques still transfer._
+_Note from 2021: [cxx] is probably a better tool for many of the use cases here, though many of the techniques still transfer._

 [cxx]: https://github.com/dtolnay/cxx